Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/02-genomics-with-R-&-bioconductor-II.md

 table(vars_cd79b$LOCATION)
 ```

-We could also use the visualization approaches we learn't in the last lesson to plot the variants in this region using the `Gviz` package.
+We could also use the visualization approaches we learned in the last lesson to plot the variants in this region using the `Gviz` package.
 ```r
 # required to set expectation for format of chromosome names ('chr17' vs '17')
 options(ucscChromosomeNames=FALSE)